normanjoyner/containership.cli/docs/_pages/plugins/cloud/cloud-cluster-use.md

 Once you have an active cluster, you can use all of the standard client commands to interact with your cluster.

-Example of listing applications:
+Example of listing services:

-`csctl app list`
+`csctl svc list`